nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: a person by the same name cannot already exist.
 If it is present as a record in the system, delete it.

     2. Test case: `add n/John Doe e/johnd@example.com `<br>
-    Expected: There should be an error stating that the the booking command is invalid.
+    Expected: There should be an error stating that the booking command is invalid.
 This is due to a missing phone number.

     3. Test case: `add n/John Doe p/98765432`<br>
-    Expected: There should be an error stating that the the booking command is invalid.
+    Expected: There should be an error stating that the booking command is invalid.
 This is due to a missing email.

     4. Test case: `add n/John Doe p/98765432 e/johnd@example.com `<br>
     Expected: John Doe should appear in the list of persons with the number 98765432 and email johnd@example.com.

 ### Creating a booking
 1. Adding a booking for Victoria Hall
-    1. Prerequisites: a venue by the same name already exist and a venue by the name of Hall does not exist.
+    1. Prerequisites: a venue by the same name already exists and a venue by the name of Hall does not exist.
 If it is not present as a record in the system, create one.
 Similarly for the email of a person booking, create one if not present

     2. Test case: `create_booking b/example@gmail.com v/Hall d/For FYP Meeting. bs/2012-01-31 22:59:59 be/2012-01-31 23:59:59`<br>
     Expected: There should be an error stating that the venue does not exist in the system